-• Erection of silt fences at or near the down-gradient extent of the site to intercept sedimentladen overland flows; and maintain them in place until surface restoration is sufficiently advance that the erosion potential is minimized

-- Protection of catch basins, manholes and other storm sewer features (e.g., ditch inlets) from sediment-laden inflows through installation of sealing covers or geotextile filter media at their inlets, and - Construction of a stormwater management pond to collect and contain runoff for a sufficient period of time to allow for settlement of sediment in suspension, where warranted based on project characteristics (e.g., duration, physical extent).
+- Erection of silt fences at or near the down-gradient extent of the site to intercept sedimentladen overland flows, and maintain them in place until surface restoration is sufficiently advanced that the erosion potential is minimized; - Protection of catch basins, manholes and other storm sewer features (e.g., ditch inlets) from sediment-laden inflows through the installation of sealing covers or geotextile filter media at their inlets; and - Construction of a stormwater management pond to collect and contain runoff for a sufficient period of time to allow for settlement of sediment in suspension, where warranted based on project characteristics (e.g., duration, physical extent).

 Erosion and sediment control features require maintenance and monitoring to ensure proper function.
-Maintenance and monitoring is to be performed on a regular schedule (e.g., weekly), but also before predicted storm events and immediately thereafter.
-Monitoring requirements will be outlined in project specifications and the construction contractor must implement these monitoring requirements.
-Verification of compliance with project specifications is conducted by the contract administrator retained by WT or other responsible party.
+Maintenance and monitoring is to be performed on a regular schedule (e.g., weekly), and also before predicted storm events and immediately thereafter.
+Monitoring requirements will be outlined in project specifications and the construction manager and / or contractor must implement these monitoring requirements.
 A maintenance and monitoring program should include:

-- Inspection of control features, and repair and/or replacement on a regular basis, as required - Removal of collected sediment on the up-gradient surface of silt fencing when silt has accumulated to approximately half the fence height or when the silt retention capacity has been reduced to approximately 50% due to sagging or staple loss - Removal of collected sediment from settlement ponds when the storage capacity has reached 50%, and - Reinforcement of erosion control structures when significant rainfall events are forecast.
+- Inspection of control features, and repair and/or replacement on a regular basis, as required; - Removal of collected sediment on the up-gradient surface of silt fencing when silt has accumulated to approximately half the fence height or when the silt retention capacity has been reduced to approximately 50% due to sagging or staple loss; - Removal of collected sediment from settlement ponds when the storage capacity has reached 50%; and - Reinforcement of erosion control structures when significant rainfall events are forecast.

-City of Toronto.
-2007.
-The Toronto Green Development Standard, January 2007.
+The construction manager and / or contractor must submit an Erosion and Sedimentation Control Plan to WT prior to the commencement of any work on site.
+In addition, Quarterly Update Reports must be submitted, summarizing ESC activities undertaken, issues encountered, and mitigation measures implemented.
+Copies of photographs or drawings to document the ESC measures implemented on the site, or a representative sample thereof must also be provided.

-Greater Golden Horseshoe Conservation Authorities.
+- Greater Golden Horseshoe Conservation Authorities.
 2006.
-Erosion and Sediment Control Guideline for Urban Construction

-Transportation Association of Canada (TAC).
+Erosion and Sediment Control Guideline for Urban Construction - Transportation Association of Canada (TAC).
 2005.
-National Guide to Erosion and Sediment Control on Roadway Projects, Ottawa, Ontario

-Canada Green Building Council.
-2004.
-LEED[®] Green Building Rating System for New Construction and Major Renovations LEED[®] Canada-NC Version 1.0

-Department of Fisheries and Oceans (DFO).
-2000.
+National Guide to Erosion and Sediment Control on Roadway Projects, Ottawa, Ontario - Canada Green Building Council.
+2010.
+LEED® Canada for New Construction and Major Renovations 2009 - Department of Fisheries and Oceans (DFO).
 Effects of Sediment on Fish and their Habitat, DFO Pacific Region Habitat Status Report 2000/01